Felipe-Borba/alura-reactjs/README.md

-# Code of alura course and my annotations:
+# Code of alura course and my annotations

-## to create this  template type in terminal:
+## to create this  template type in terminal

 `````gcc
 npx create-react-app alura-reactJs
 `````

 cool thing about this is: automatic initialize a git repo

-## to start my application in dev mode run:
+## to start my application in dev mode run

 ```gcc
 yarn start